PacktPublishing/Generative-AI-for-Cloud-Solutions/labs/lab03-Evaluation/lab03-evaluation.md

-#### Evaluating and Deploying LLMs
+#### Evaluating and Deploying RAG Workflow on Prompt Flow

 #### Prerequisites

-An Azure subscription where you can create an AI Hub Resource and a AI Search service.

-#### Setup

-If you are running this Lab after lesson 1, you don't need to worry about this step.
-Otherwise, follow **Setup** from **Lesson 1** to create a project and its associated resources in Azure AI Studio, as well as to deploy the GPT-4 model.
+This is a continuation of Lab 2.
+So please finish the Lab steps in Lab 2.

 #### Lab Steps